 Some essential components of a good story include: an interesting topic (would you tell this to a friend?), skilful writing (try writing as you would normally speak; avoid terminology that is too specific), good visual material (e.g. photos of you doing the fieldwork or partying, depending on your topic), and a personal touch.

 For your guidance, here are the top 10 stories on UT Blog in 2017.

 Who will read my story?

-UT Blog receives 7,000 unique monthly visitors (that is average for 2015), two-thirds of whom come from outside of Estonia.
+UT Blog receives 5,000 monthly visitors (that is average for 2017), 80 per cent of whom come from outside of Estonia.
 We share our stories via the University of Tartu’s international Facebook page, Twitter, and a monthly newsletter.
 The number of readers varies widely from story to story, so your story’s reach depends greatly on the topic and quality.
 We can give you the statistics on your story’s readership if you are interested.